yuchen-lei/llm4tg/README.md

 ## Additional Notes

-(how to reproduce the results shown in Tables and Figures from levels 1 - 3) First, our experiments on BASD-8 cover transaction graph understanding levels 1 to 3, details can be found in `2-basd8-basic.py`, where `aux_querygpt` function is used for querying through OpenAI APIs.
+`aux_querygpt` function is used for querying through OpenAI APIs.

 ## Acknowledgment